vanrein/ods-rpc/README.md

 Postcondition: Dito.
 Plus, nobody has reason to require that the zone is signed.

+### goto_unchained

+Aim for state changes until `assert_unchained` holds.
+This command is used in a polling fashion, and the server will each time attempt to make the necessary state changes.
+Until it validates, this command returns error conditions.

+Precondition: True

+Postcondition: The `signing` flag is set, and `chaining` is cleared;
+implicitly, the postcondition to `assert_unchained` holds.

 ### sign_ignore

 Use `sign_ignore` to indicate to OpenDNSSEC that its signing will henceforth